This chapter explains how to create graphs in Discoverer Plus Relational to answer typical business questions, and contains the following topics:

 In the figure above, the Y1 axis represents sales on the scale 0 to 1 million.
 The Y2 axis represents costs on the scale 0 to 50,000.
 You can therefore analyze sales and costs side by side even though they use different scales.

 When you create a Pie graph (sometimes called a Pie chart), you specify whether to use columns or rows as the graph series (that is, Series by Column or Series by Row).
 The figures below shows the difference between using columns or rows as the graph series.

 You edit a graph to change the graph settings for the graph that Discoverer creates for you automatically for every worksheet.
 Discoverer graphs enable you to display data and trends visually.
 You can display, hide, and edit worksheet graphs.

 Discoverer provides the Edit Graph dialog to enable you to change the graph settings for a graph.
 If at any time you want to use default settings for the remaining tabs in the Edit Graph dialog, simply click OK.

-Hint: Before you start, make sure that the worksheet displays the data that you want to plot on the graph (for more information, see "About using graphs in Discoverer").
+Hint: Before you start, ensure that the worksheet displays the data you want to plot on the graph (for more information, see "About using graphs in Discoverer").

 To edit a graph: